Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Methods

 (ii) Vector Spherical Harmonics (VSH): This method decomposes the vector field of proper motions on the celestial sphere into orthogonal multipoles, allowing the separation of GW-induced signals from other astrophysical and systematic effects. \citep{ Titov2011, Klioner2018, Jaraba2023, Geyer2025}.

-Both methods were implemented within a highly parallelized data-analysis pipeline, combined with GW modeling that accounts for the sky distribution of quasars and the uncertainties of their proper motions from the \textit{Gaia} DR3 catalogue.
+Both methods were implemented within a highly parallelized data analysis pipeline, combined with GW modeling that accounts for the sky distribution of quasars and the uncertainties of their proper motions from the \textit{Gaia} DR3 catalog.
 Appropriate weighting schemes were applied to mitigate the impact of systematic effects in both methods.

 The use of simulated astrometric deflections of quasar positions induced by a given GW allows us to assess the impact of the quasar sky distribution, the precision of proper motion measurements in the $Gaia$ DR3 catalog, and various data selection criteria on the estimation of the GW amplitude.
-This analysis is performed using both the Hellings–Downs correlation (HDC) method and the Vector Spherical Harmonics (VSH) approach, allowing a comparative evaluation of their sensitivity and accuracy.
+This analysis is performed using both the HDC method and the VSH approach, allowing a comparative evaluation of their statistical behavior, sensitivity to systematics, and computational performance.